Two articles on Electroconvulsive Therapy (ECT) “Shock” Treatment.

 While there is some opposition to ECT from non-Scientologists, Scientologists believe “The concept that a brain-based, chemical imbalance underlies mental illness is false.”
 They believe mental illness doesn’t exist and treatment for it is torture.
 It is their right to believe whatever they want.
 But my choice of treatment should not be dictated by it.
 In response to a previous effort by Scientologists to ban ECT, Laurie Flynn, former Executive Director of the National Alliance on Mental Illness wrote a 1995 letter to Bernie Arons, Director of the Center For Mental Health Services:

-As you know, there are widespread efforts led by Scientologists and other anti-psychiatric groups underway throughout the country to ban ECT as an available treatment and to criminalise the prescription of ECT by physicians treating individuals with severe depressive illnesses.
+As you know, there are widespread efforts led by Scientologists and other anti-psychiatric groups underway throughout the country to ban ECT as an available treatment and to criminalize the prescription of ECT by physicians treating individuals with severe depressive illnesses.
 These groups ignore the extensive, uncontroverted evidence in the scientific literature that ECT is both safe and effective as a treatment for severe depression.
 Consequently, it is critically important that any statement coming from CMHS must focus on medical aspects of ECT and avoid the “politics” of ECT.

 The FDA should avoid the politics too.
 They should immediately reclassify electroconvulsive devices as “Class II” devices, rather than keeping them in Class III which requires the manufacturers to go through expensive and unnecessary laboratory testing to prove what patients and doctors know: ECT works.